cfarm/gdi-intermediate-js/slides/class2-lesson2-maintainable-js.md

 We have to use **transpilers** to convert our code from ES6 syntax to the previous version of JavaScript so that browsers can run our JS.

 >> How to goes here >>

+# Testing

+Unit tests
+examples
+run it!
+make it break!

+## Define the problem
+problem we're solving by using this concept

+## Example code
+explain it

+## Group Exercise

+Use your unit test template to make your first test (which should fail).

+Write the function to make the test pass.

+## JS Assessment Exercise

+Setup JS Assessment locally:

+1. In Terminal navigate to the `gdi-intermediate-js` folder
+2. Run `npm start`
+3. Go to http://localhost:4444/ in your browser
+4. Open 'app' folder inside our class files in Sublime Text.

+Write the following JS Assessment functions so that they pass their corresponding tests:

+1. arrays.js
+2. flowControl.js

+## Gotchas
+Browser Support, tricky things to keep in mind, etc.

+## Resources

+# Test-Driven Development